denisrize/BigDataMininngProject/README.md

 </table>

 ## **Project Overview**
 This project investigates the impact of the **2023 UCI points system modification** on professional cycling teams.
-The UCI revised its ranking methodology by redistributing points across different race classifications and expanding team ranking calculations from the **top 10 to the top 20 riders** per team.
-These changes aimed to encourage broader participation and reduce reliance on a few elite riders.
+The UCI revised its ranking methodology by increasing points across the prestigious races of the racing season, and expanding team ranking calculations from the **top 10 to the top 20 riders** per team.
+These changes, which will serve to widen the gap between the points scored in the most prestigious races and those in lower categories, are aimed at encouraging teams to enter their best riders in the most important races and to ensure a better correlation between the points awarded and the sporting achievement involved, which is clearly at a higher level in UCI WorldTour races featuring all UCI WorldTeams.

+Furthermore, the UCI World Ranking for teams, which up until now has been determined by the total points obtained by the best 10 riders in each team, will now be calculated on the basis of the results of the best 20 riders (which corresponds to the minimum number of riders for UCI ProTeams).

+This increase in the number of riders is designed not only to better reflect the competitive strength of the teams but also to reduce the downside of their best riders being unavailable for any reason (for example, injury or illness) during a given season.
+For further details, read this [article](https://your-website.com](https://www.uci.org/pressrelease/modification-of-points-scale-for-mens-events-in-uci-international-road/2YPy6zPPse6w8c5s9J0dKd))

 Using **race results, team rankings, and rider performance data from 2020 to 2023**, this study analyzes how teams of different budget categories adapted their strategies in response to these regulatory changes.

 ## **Research Questions**